AtamaCo/docs/docs/reference/publishers/delivery-api.md

-# AWS S3
+# Delivery API
-A publisher to upload composed experiences to Atama's private AWS S3 bucket.
+A publisher to upload composed experiences to Atama so that they can served by the [Delivery API](../../composer-studio/developer-guides/cx-framework/delivery-api.md).

 ## Configuration
-You need to configure the following fields when you want to use the AWS S3 publisher:
+You need to configure the following fields when you want to use the Delivery API publisher:

 * Preview domain - The domain where your preview site is hosted.
     * Optional - only required if preview is supported by this channel.